 Sophie Power, Marketing & Memberships Director

 My favourite swimming spot is Seapoint in Dublin.
 Despite growing up beside the sea, I was late to the sea swimming game.
 My husband and I started a weekly Friday morning tradition when I was pregnant with my youngest and it is something we still try to carve time out to do today (admittedly only between April and October).
-There is nothing better than arriving at Seapoint first thing in the morning on a crisp sunny day and taking the plunge (or rather slowly submerging via the steps) into the cold fresh seawater.
+There is nothing better than arriving at Seapoint first thing in the morning on a crisp sunny day and taking the plunge (or rather, slowly submerging via the steps) into the cold fresh seawater.

-The views of Dublin bay are unparalleled and the sailboats in the distance immediately calm the nervous system, something to focus on as your body readjusts to the baltic temperature and you slowly catch your breath again.
+The views of Dublin Bay are unparalleled and the sailboats in the distance immediately calm the nervous system, something to focus on as your body readjusts to the baltic temperature and you slowly catch your breath again.
 After your dip, as your reward, you can dry off and walk towards nearby Blackrock for a hot drink and delicious breakfast at Hatch Coffee.
 The ultimate start to the day!

 Lauren Heskin, Editor, IMAGE Magazine

 Dogs and Gurteen, located just outside of Roundstone, get all the praise but I think Glassilaun is Connemara’s best beach.
-Located between Lettergesh and Killary Fjord, it’s the kind of place you have to go looking for but it’s oh so worth it.
+Located between Lettergesh and Killary Fjord, it’s the kind of place you have to go looking for but it’s oh-so worth it.
 A white sandy horseshoe-shaped beach, its waters are crystal clear thanks to its location basically on the Atlantic Ocean.
-Well sheltered and plenty of space for a quick dip, it’s rarely got any seaweed on it and there’s ample wildlife to be spotted from here – we had a nosy seal some say hi last time we were there and dolphins are regularly spotted further out.
+Well sheltered and with plenty of space for a quick dip, it’s rarely got any seaweed on it and there’s ample wildlife to be spotted from here – we had a nosy seal come say hi last time we were there and dolphins are regularly spotted further out.
 When the tide’s out, it’s the perfect spot for a game of rounders and it’s only a 15-minute drive to Misunderstood Heron for lunch.
 What more could you want?

 Sarah Finnan, Deputy Digital Editor